-The AWC Trust HCP includes medical, dental and vision insurance through the following carriers: Kaiser Foundation Health Plan of Washington, Kaiser Foundation Health Plan of Washington Options, Inc., Regence BlueShield, Asuris Northwest Health, Delta Dental of Washington, and Vision Service Plan.
+The AWC Trust HCP includes medical, dental and vision insurance through the following carriers: Kaiser Foundation Health Plan of Washington, Kaiser Foundation Health Plan of Washington Options, Inc., Regence BlueShield, Asuris Northwest Health, Delta Dental of Washington, Willamette Dental Group, and Vision Service Plan.
 Eligible members are cities and towns within the state of Washington.
-Non-City Entities (public agency, public corporation, intergovernmental agency, or political subdivision within the state of Washington) are eligible to apply for coverage into the AWC Trust HCP, submitting application to the Board of Trustees for review as required in the Trust Agreement.
+Non-city entities (public agency, public corporation, intergovernmental agency, or political subdivision within the state of Washington) are eligible to apply for coverage into the AWC Trust HCP, submitting application to the Board of Trustees for review as required in the Trust Agreement.

 Participating employers pay monthly premiums to the AWC Trust HCP.
 The AWC Trust HCP is responsible for payment of all covered claims.
-In 2020, the AWC Trust HCP purchased stop loss insurance for Regence/Asuris plans at an individual stop loss (ISL) of \$1.5 million through Commencement Bay Risk Management, and Kaiser ISL at \$1 million with Companion Life through Intermediary Insurance Services.
+In 2022, the AWC Trust HCP purchased medical stop loss insurance for Regence/Asuris and Kaiser plans at an Individual Stop Loss (ISL) of \$1.5 million through United States Fire Insurance Company.
 The aggregate policy is for 200% of expected medical claims.

 Participating employers contract to remain in the AWC Trust HCP for a minimum of three years.
 Participating employers with over 250 employees must provide written notice of termination of all coverage a minimum of 12 months in advance of the termination date, and participating employers with under 250 employees must provide written notice of termination of all coverage a minimum of 6 months in advance of termination date.

 When all coverage is being terminated, termination will only occur on December 31.
 Participating employers terminating a group or line of coverage must notify the AWC Trust HCP a minimum of 60 days prior to termination.
 A participating employer's termination will not obligate that member to past debts, or further contributions to the AWC Trust HCP.
-Similarly, the terminating member forfeits all rights and interest to the AWC Trust HCP account.
+Similarly, the terminating member forfeits all rights and interest to the AWC Trust HCP Account.